 The success of a journey depends on perfection in several activities.
 However, none is more important than Marketing & Sales.
 To completely understand the struggles, learn where to find potential customers, and convert them into loyal ones is equivalent to physical progress (foot-by-foot, mile-by-mile) during an adventure.

 The journey of companies that sell to other businesses (B2B) is complex.
 It requires a lot of discipline to find potential customers with the budget necessary to purchase, identify, and interact with various decision-makers, discover their true needs as well as the right time to address them.
-We have compiled several resources to guide heroes through this type of journey in Selling B2B and entrepreneurs and investors like David Skok, Jason Lemkin, and Joel York constantly inspire us.
+Entrepreneurs and investors like David Skok, Jason Lemkin, and Joel York constantly inspire us.